ministryofjustice/security-guidance/docs/index.md

 Security culture refers to the set of values, shared by everyone in an organisation, that determines how people are expected to think about and approach security.
 Getting security culture right helps develop a security conscious workforce, and promotes the desired security behaviours expected from everyone working in or for the organisation.

-The MoJ is creating a portfolio of security culture resources to help supplement the formal policy and guidance material.
+The is creating a portfolio of security culture resources to help supplement the formal policy and guidance material.
 Initial security culture material is available for [preview](security-culture.md).

 ## Information structure

-MoJ policy documents are listed beneath the following headings:
+policy documents are listed beneath the following headings:

 -   [Information security policies](#information-security-policies)
 -   [Mobile devices and teleworking](#mobile-devices-and-teleworking)